Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Magnetic resonance

 where we recall that $\Omega = \sqrt{(B_0 -\omega)^2 + B_1^2}$.
 The average work therefore oscillates indefinitely with frequency $\Omega/2$.
 This is a consequence of the fact that the time evolution is unitary.

 The amplitude multiplying the average work is proportional to the initial magnetization $f$ and to the ratio $B_1^2/[(B_0 -\omega)^2 + B_1^2]$.
 This is known as a Lorentzian function.
-It has a sharp peak at the resonance frequency $\omega = B_0$, which becomes sharper with smaller values of~$B_1$.
+It presents a sharp peak at the resonance frequency $\omega = B_0$, which becomes sharper the smaller is the value of $B_1$.
 The maximum possible work therefore occurs at resonance and has the value $f B_0$.

 The equilibrium free energy, Eq.~(\ref{F}) is $F = -T \ln Z$, where $Z = 2 \cosh(B_0/2T)$.
 Thus, the free energy of the initial state (at time $t = 0$) and the final state (at any arbitrary time $t$) are the same: $\Delta F = 0$.
 This is a consequence of the fact that $B_1 \ll B_0$.
 According to Eq.~(\ref{second_law2}) we should then expect $\langle W \rangle \geq 0$, which is indeed observed in Eq.~(\ref{ave_work}).